OMG (Camila Cabello song): Background and release

-Composition and lyrics
+Composition

 "OMG" is a hip hop-inspired song; it comprises a trap drum beat with hi-hat rolls, flute flows and atmospheric bass beneath a "smooth", rap-like croon from Cabello and Quavo with auto-tuned effects.
-Its chorus was described as "appealing" by Chris DeVille from Stereogum, in which Cabello sings, “Oh my God!
+Its chorus was described as "appealing" by Chris DeVille from Stereogum, in which Cabello sings, "Oh my God!
 You look good today", with Quavo responding on the background.
 In the verses, Cabello mentions being from Miami and "causing trouble in L.A", while appreciating the physicality of her love interest.
 Quavo similarly raps about his intentions with a woman he is in love with, while making references to the Migos' 2016 single "Bad and Boujee".
 In an interview with Zane Lowe on Beats 1, she explained: "I just wanted to create a song of my own, that wasn't that deep, that was just fun and confident.
 Also like role reversal, when we were writing it we wrote it as this girl squad anthem about just pulling up to the boys and just having that swagger."

 Critical reception

-Nick Maslow of Entertainment Weekly for example, described the song as an "attitude-filled club-banger".
+Nick Maslow of Entertainment Weekly described the song as an "attitude-filled club-banger".
 Praising Charli XCX's songwriting, Ross McNeilage of MTV UK felt that her "bold energy" can definitely be heard in the performer's verses, and considered the track a "cocky trap-pop banger for the clubs".
 Much's Allison Browsher thought the "sexy tune" is "perfect for anyone looking for a sultry pump up track".
 Writing for XXL, Peter Berry commented that Cabello's verse contains "quick-fire flexes and a cadence" not unlike that of Quavo, sounding like as if they could have been written by Quavo himself.
 Other critics responded moderately to "OMG".
 Mike Wass from Idolator, who regarded it as a "basic banger" in comparison to "Havana", while Arielle Tschinker from the same publication classified it as a "decent slow jam", although she perceived a lack of "sparkle and attitude" that Cabello had with Fifth Harmony.

 Commercial performance

 "OMG" debuted at number 81 on the Billboard Hot 100 on August 27, 2017, along with "Havana" which entered at number 99.
 It gave Cabello her fifth and sixth solo entries on the component chart.
 That same week, "OMG" started at 19 on Digital Songs chart, selling 20,000 digital downloads on its first full tracking-week as reported by Billboard.
-In Canada, "OMG" reached 53 on the Canadian Hot 100.
-It was later certified gold by the Music Canada association on May 30, 2018, denoting shipments of 80,000 copies.
+In Canada, "OMG" reached 53 on the Canadian Hot 100; it was later certified gold by the Music Canada association on May 30, 2018, denoting shipments of 80,000 copies.
 The song also entered the charts in European countries with numbers done on its first week, debuting inside top 100 in two Official Charts components, the UK Singles Charts, where it debuted at its peak position of number 67 and peaked at 31 on Official Scottish Singles Charts.
 It achieved its highest position in Spain where it debuted at 16 and spent two consecutive weeks on charts.